-This week I had a distress call from daughter number two who works in retail.
-“Dad I think I have plantar fasciitis.
-My right heel and arch are killing me.”
-When I visited her at work, everything fit together.
-Many hours of standing on hard floors and wearing cute, totally flat shoes was surely leaving her feet flat and causing plantar fasciitis.
+Years ago my daughter called me up and said, "dad I think I have plantar fasciitis; my right heel and arch are killing me.”
+When I visited her at Nordstrom where she works, everything fit together.
+Many hours of standing on hard floors and wearing cute, totally flat shoes were surely causing her feet to flatten out and causing heel pain or plantar fasciitis.
+Now it's July and I'm reminded of that conversation all over again because the Nordstrom Anniversary Sale is happening now.

 While ice, rest, and some anti-inflammatory medication may take the edge off acute plantar heel pain, the longer term solution often requires additional support.
 So, how do you do this and continue to be stylish?

 The simplest thing to do is to stop wearing flat, flat shoes.
 Wearing shoes with up to a one inch heel will do two things.
-First it will shift the weight off the heel and drop the front of your foot, relaxing the pull on your arch and the plantar fascia.
-Second, this will also relax your calf muscle/ achilles tendon.
+First it will shift the weight off the heel and drop the front of the foot, relaxing the pull on the arch and the plantar fascia.
+Second, this will also relax the calf muscle and relieve pull on the achilles tendon.
 This can be crucial to reduce the stress on the arch of your foot.

 So, don’t leave your feet flat.
 Put the spring back into your step by supporting your feet in style and comfort.